-$5M in Grants Awarded to Diversity Pioneers in the Arts, Sports and more at iDREAM Awards
+$5M in Grants Awarded to Equity Pioneers in the Arts, Sports and more at iDREAM Awards

 TORONTO – August 28, 2025 – On August 23, the inaugural iDREAM Awards changed the lives of five lucky recipient organizations with $5 million in grant money during a powerful celebration of cultural innovation at Sankofa Square.